ryanklee/LLM-Workflow-Director/README.md

 - Tiered LLM approach for optimized performance and cost management
 - Sophisticated prompt generation based on workflow configuration
 - Enhanced logging for better debugging and monitoring
+- Detailed project structure and coding conventions integration in LLM prompts
+- Improved logging with separate console and file handlers

 ## Installation